noxt1s/Arch-Rice/README.md

 # Ricing Arch Linux • By Noctis
-Repository containing dotfiles I developed from scratch for Arch Linux, as well as its automatic installation script (it's still in BETA !!!).
+Repository containing dotfiles I developed from scratch for Arch Linux, as well as its automatic installation script (still in beta!).

 ---
 # Rice Showcase